GLOBAL STRATEGY AND INNOVATION

 Targeted research from the Australian Centre for Asian Business is allowing the City of Charles Sturt to better engage with China, providing growth opportunities for local businesses.

-Dr You-il Lee is Associate Head, School of Management and Associate Professor of International Business at the University of South Australia (UniSA) Business School.
+Dr You-il Lee is Associate Professor of International Business at the University of South Australia (UniSA) Business School.
 In 2016, UniSA was awarded the right to host the King Sejong Institute Adelaide (KSI Adelaide) by the Korean Government (Ministry of Culture, Sports and Tourism).
 You-il has been appointed as the inaugural director of the KSI Adelaide.

 Dr Tony Cavoli keeps a watching brief on Asia’s evolving economies, monitoring and analysing the interplay between market forces and regulatory intervention, and the impact this has on economic growth and economic integration.
 His aim is to help policy makers develop approaches and interventions that will maximise their country’s specific economic objectives.